 We believe you will find your place if you have any educational needs.
 Something to think about is your budget.
 If you are a student renting an apartment, Manhattan can be expensive.
 Although, if you have some friends with whom you can share an apartment, you can make it work.
 For the most part, think about rent.
 It’s a rough deal even for a high earner, let alone a student on a tight budget.
 On the other hand, Brooklyn has lower rents and still fantastic educational opportunities.
 For example, Brooklyn College was given the title of the “Best Value” college by College Consensus for 2022.

 Brooklyn vs. Manhattan crime rate

 There isn’t much to be said about the crime rate compared to these two places.
 They are pretty much the same.
 Manhattan has a crime index of 30, while Brooklyn has an index of 32.
 Although one thing to mention is because it’s a big city, crime is generally more frequent than the national average.
 Sadly, crime is on the rise in NYC, mainly because many young people are out of work and generally lack respect for the police.
 It’s somewhat expected from a big city but worth mentioning.
 We think that you won’t have any trouble regarding your security.
-Both Brooklyn vs. Manhattan are generally safe places to live in.
-We suggest researching the area that you find your apartment in.
+Both Brooklyn vs. Manhattan are generally safe places to live in, of course, depending on the area, as it’s the case in many other places.
+So, we suggest researching the area that you find your apartment in.
 Some areas are shadier than others, but generally, it’s very safe.